Call me a nerdy numbers guy, but at NPS this isn’t the holiday season, it’s the budgeting season.

 d.
 Now look at the blank ones.
 Let these help you understand how you think as a business owner.
 What insight can they offer on how you define mandatory and discretionary spending?
 This part of the exercise can be especially important among business partners.
 You may discover you have different assumptions about what is important for the business.

 This is just one step in building a budget.
 I hope it shines some light on how you operate your business.
 I also hope you uncover a few surprises.
-If you want help with this process—or anything else involved in budgeting—please let me know.
+If you want help with this process—or anything else involved in budgeting—check out this article.

 Wishing you lots of positive cash flow!